 German postcard by Modern Times.
 Photo: Interfoto.
 Caption: Alles schlampen, ausser mama (All bitches, except mama).

-Nowadays Hein Simons resides with his family on a horse ranch in Neu-Moresnet, a part of the city of Kelmis in the east of Belgium.
-In 1981, he married Doris Uhl, and they have three children, Pascal (1982), Gina (1989) and Hendrik (1992).
+Hein Simons resided with his family on a horse ranch in Neu-Moresnet, a part of the city of Kelmis in the east of Belgium.
+In 1981, he married Doris Uhl, and they had three children, Pascal (1982), Gina (1989) and Hendrik (1992).
+They divorced in 2014.
 Hein Simons still performs and records regularly.

 German promotion card by Philips.